Title I

 - Closing achievement gaps

-As a parent of a student at a Title I school in Tooele School District, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
-Federal law requires the school district to provide you this information in a timely manner if you request it.
-Specifically, you have the right to request the following information about each of your child’s classroom teachers:
+As a parent of a student at a Title I school in the Tooele School District, you have the right to know the professional qualifications of the classroom teachers who instruct your child, the services being provided by paraprofessionals, and academic achievement and progress information.
+Federal law requires the school district to provide you with this information in a timely manner if you request it.
+Specifically, you have the right to request the following information:

 - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction;